alnibo/milestone-project-3-workout/README.md

 #### Page Structure

 - **Navbar:** Using Materialize the navbar is fixed at the top and collapses on medium and small devices.
 It is then accessible through a sidepanel that slides in from the left.
-If a user is logged in the navbar contains a brand logo, the website's name and the links to Home, All exercises, My exercises and Logout.
-If a user has not logged in the links Home, Login and Register are visible.
+If a user is logged in the navbar contains a brand logo, the website's name and the links to 'Home', 'All Exercises', 'My Exercises' and 'Logout'.
+If a user has not logged in the links 'Home', 'Login' and 'Register' are visible.

 - **Footer:** The footer contains the education disclaimer and a GitHub link.